TimMcCool/scratchattach/README.md

 user.is_followed_by("scratcher") #Returns True if user is followed by the specified Scratcher

-user.comments(limit=20, page=1) #Returns the user's profile comments user.post_comment("comment content", parent_id="", commentee_id="") #Posts a comment on the user's profile.
+user.comments(limit=20, page=1) #Returns the user's profile comments user.post_comment("comment content") #Posts a comment on the user's profile.
 Requires logging in.
-Returns the info of the posted commented. user.reply_comment("comment content", parent_id="parent_id") #Replies to a specified profile comment.
+Returns the info of the posted commented. user.reply_comment("comment content", parent_id="parent_id", commentee_id="commentee_id") #Replies to a specified profile comment.
 Requires logging in.
 Returns the info of the posted commented. user.delete_comment(comment_id="comment_id") user.report_comment(comment_id="comment_id")